SunriseTechStudio/TPlugin-ServerPlatform/README.md

 # TPlugin-ServerPlatform
-A moduled comprehensive management and hirh expandable plugin
+A moduled comprehensive management and high expandable plugin